Lancelot39/lancelot39.github.io/_pages/about.md

   - /about.html
 ---

 Kun Zhou is a postdoctoral researcher at UC San Diego, working with [Zhiting Hu](http://zhiting.ucsd.edu/) and [Biwei Huang](https://biweihuang.com/).
-His research interests are **Representation Learning for Foundation Models**, with focuses on Multimodal Foundation Models and Unified Representation Learning, and their applications in complex planning and reasoning tasks.
+His research interests are **Representation Learning for Foundation Models**, with focuses on World Models and Unified Representation Learning.
 He obtained Ph.D at Renmin University of China, under the supervision of [Wayne Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=zh-CN) and [Ji-Rong Wen](https://scholar.google.com/citations?user=tbxCHJgAAAAJ&hl=zh-CN), and master degree from Peking University.
 His work has received [14000+ citation](https://scholar.google.com/citations?hl=en&user=bmRJVjwAAAAJ) so far.

-#### <font color="red"> Research Opportunities: </font> I am consistently seeking highly motivated students, to work with me in various research projects.
-If you are interested in my current research topics about improving the advanced capabilities of LLMs and World Models (Complex Reasoning, Multimodal Understanding and Generation), feel free to email me.
+#### <font color="red"> Seeking for Job: </font> I’m currently looking for a full-time job in industry.

 News
 ======